laharms01/data146_repository/project5_P1.md

 > Perform a linear regression and compute the MSE.
 Standardize the features and again computer the MSE.
 Compare the coefficients from each of the two models and describe how they have changed.

-After running a linear regression on the data I calculated the MSE to be
+After running a linear regression on the data I calculated the raw and standardized MSE and R^2 values.
+The resulting scores are as follows:

+Unstandardized MSE: 0.44281008
+Standardized MSE:   0.44281333

+Unstandardized R^2: 0.735825
+Standardized R^2:   0.735833